Lankhmar (board game): Publication history

 In 1937, while Fritz Leiber and Harry Otto Fischer were attending University of Louisville, they created the fictional world of Nehwon, and within it the city of Lahkmar (spelled slightly differently than "Lankhmar" in later years.)
 Leiber and Fischer then created a very large (5 ft x 2½ ft) three-dimensional square-grid diorama of Nehwon, using of layers of corrugated colored paper representing various terrains, and designed a wargame titled Lahkmar to be used with this map.
 Games were very long, often taking an entire weekend to complete.
 The game was only played by Leiber, Fischer, and a handful of friends during their time at University of Louisville, and was never published.

 In the early 1970s, David Megarry demonstrated the prototype of a board game that he'd developed called The Dungeons of Pasha Cada to Gary Gygax.
 Gygax, who at the time was freelancing as a game designer for Guidon Games, tried to convince Guidon owner Don Lowry to publish the game.
 Gygax wrote to Fritz Leiber on Guidon letterhead, seeking permission to use the world of Nehwon for a game that would be a companion to Megarry's game.
-As Gygax envisioned it, players would have overland adventures in the Lieber-inspired game and underground adventures in Megarry's Dungeon game.
-Ultimately Lowry turned down the opportunity to publish Megarry's game — he thought the board would be too expensive to print — but Gygax and Lieber continued to correspond about using Lankhmar material in a game.
-After Gygax co-founded TSR and published Megarry's game as Dungeon! in 1974, Lieber agreed to let TSR use the old Lakhmar game from Lieber's college days as the basis of a new board game.
+As Gygax envisioned it, players would have overland adventures in the Leiber-inspired game and underground adventures in Megarry's Dungeon game.
+Ultimately Lowry turned down the opportunity to publish Megarry's game — he thought the board would be too expensive to print — but Gygax and Leiber continued to correspond about using Lankhmar material in a game.
+After Gygax co-founded TSR and published Megarry's game as Dungeon! in 1974, Leiber agreed to let TSR use the old Lakhmar game from Leiber's college days as the basis of a new board game.

 Gygax, Robert J. Kuntz, and Brad Stock revised the old game, changing the square grid of the original map to the hex grid that had become an industry standard for wargames.
-The original geography of Lieber's map was retained, but the size of the new map was considerably reduced to 22" x 28".
+The original geography of Leiber's map was retained, but the size of the new map was considerably reduced to 22" x 28".
 Rules for combat were modernized as well.
 The new game Lankhmar was published by TSR in 1976 with front cover art by David C. Sutherland III and a blank rear box cover.
 Second and third printings were released the same year with an image of the box contents and a description of the game on the rear cover.
 Although Dungeon! was a bestseller for TSR, with several new editions released over the next 40 years, in contrast Lankhmar did not sell well, and was dropped from the TSR catalogue after the third printing.